Learn Everything You Need to Know About These Common Firewood Terms!

 Whole firewood logs have been cut into pieces but haven’t been split into smaller pieces.
 The logs also still have bark around the entire exterior.

 It takes a lot longer to dry whole logs because the bark protects trees against moisture loss.
-Whole logs are also very difficult to light and produce less heat than split wood.
+Whole logs are also tough to light and produce less heat than split wood.
 However, they do burn longer than split firewood.

 What is Split Firewood?